brianshumate/vaultini/README.md

 1. `cd vaultini`

-1. Add the Vaultini Certificate Authority to your OS:
+1. Add the Vaultini Certificate Authority to your OS trust store:

    - **For macOS**